Summer Drivers Ed Sign-ups (June, July, and August classes are full)

 SHS Drivers Ed.
 Dept.

-Please know that attendance in the classroom and all phases of driving is mandatory according to the state guidelines.
-Please make sure your student can be available for the month you sign up for.
 Road practice times and road driving test will be scheduled on a individual basis on the third week of your assigned month.
 Please note that your student must be available the first 3 weeks of your assigned month so we can successfully complete all phases of the Drivers Ed. program.
 Please note during the 3rd week of the road practice times and drivers testing your student will only need to be available for a 2-4 hour block during their scheduled practice times on their scheduled days to drive.
-Thank you for understanding the importance of students attendance.

 State law requires that each student pass 30 hours of classroom work, 6 hours of observation and 6 hours of driving in a Drivers Education car.
 The driving range is part of the observation and driving time.